DarkDevRBLX/TextPYOS/README.md

 Locate the file "dist"
 and execute the .exe

+---Collaboration---
+We are currently not accepting any collaborations, as the project is simply too new to need any.
+Still feel free to make any changes you wish!

 ---THANK YOU---

 Thank you for taking interest in TextPYOS!
 We hope to create a user-friendly experience and to inspire others to take interest.